The Copa Libertadores is the highest level of competition in South American club football.

 From the last 16 onwards, two-legged, home and away affairs, will determine the two sides who face each other in the showpiece final, with the tournament winner being determined by the outcome of the final.

-The confirmed teams for the 2025 tournament so far are:
+The confirmed teams for the 2025 tournament are:

 Argentina